-The IBSF Ranking list will be updated immediately after each race.
+The IBSF Discipline Ranking Lists will be updated immediately after each race.

 The IBSF Discipline Ranking List (2-man bobsleigh, 2-woman bobsleigh and 4-man bobsleigh) serves to determine the starting order for the World Cup, Intercontinental Cup, North American Cup and Europe Cup races of the current season as well as for the first competition for each Series of the following competition season.
-If the ICC, NAC and or EC start before the WC the current ranking list of the corresponding series will be used to determine the starting order (updated once weekly from the second week on, at the latest on Tuesday of each week).
+If the ICC, NAC and or EC start before the WC the current Discipline Ranking List of the corresponding series will be used to determine the starting order.

-The IBSF Discipline Ranking List serves to determine the nation quotas and the starting order for the Olympic Winter Games and the World Championships.
+The IBSF Discipline Ranking List serves to determine the quotas and the starting order for the Olympic Winter Games and the World Championships.